yumminhuang/RES/README.md

 ### Build OData Endpoint
 Building our OData endpoint includes two steps:

 1. We use JPA to map relation and Java objects.
-To do this, we use some JPA tools such as EclipseLink.
+To achieve this, we use JPA tools such as EclipseLink.
-2. We use methods provide by OData4J to build OData endpoint and provide OData service.
-Detailedly,
+2. We use methods provide by OData4J to build OData endpoint and provide OData service as follow:
    1. Add `OData4j-bundle-0.7.jar` from OData4J distribution archive to build path
    2. Choose or implement an ODataProducer using the OData4j producer api.
 In our project, we use `JPAProducer` to expose an existing JPA 2.0 entity model.

 ### Android Application

 To implement our Android application, we divide it into two parts.
-One part is Android UI framework, including pictures, widgets and so on.
+One part is Android UI framework, including pictures, widgets, etc..
 We use Android SDK to build our application.

 Another part is utility, including a OData consumer, which use OData protocol to connect with server and access to database.